37 Quick & Easy Brain Breaks for Kids

 This simple phrase is often dreaded by kids and parents.
 And it’s understandable.

-You want to stay involved in your child’s education, but homework only seems to lead to distraction, frustration or exhaustion (or all of the above).
+With so many changes this year, including much more learning from home, parents want to stay involved in their children's education more than ever.
+But spending too much time on homework only seems to lead to distraction, frustration or exhaustion (or all of the above).

 That’s why brain breaks for kids are so important for reducing stress and keeping kids motivated to learn!